qharlie/qtc/README.md

 ![oam](oam__.png)

-We [alter](#SLM) our [light](https://hubner-photonics.com/products/lasers/narrow-linewidth-lasers/08-01-series/) to twist it into whole numbers of phase twists per wavelength ($\lambda$).
+We [alter](https://holoeye.com/product/leto-3-vis-009/) our [light](https://hubner-photonics.com/products/lasers/narrow-linewidth-lasers/08-01-series/) to twist it into whole numbers of phase twists per wavelength ($\lambda$).
 Twisting it to the left we use negative integers ($l=-24$) and to the right we go positive ($l=+24$).
 Each of these represents a distinct, orthogonal spatial channel where data can be encoded using amplitude (brightness, scaled 1–64).

 Our architecture utilizes these discrete integer twists ($l=-24$ to $+24$) for high-dimensional multiplexing.
-Because each channel is mathematically orthogonal (e.g., $l=6$ will not inherently interfere with $l=5$), we can stack these modes simultaneously while keeping our channels clean.
+Because each channel is mathematically orthogonal (e.g., $l=6$ will not inherently interfere with $l=5$), we can stack these modes on top of each other while keeping our channels clean.
 For this project, we'll be using 48 total channels, spanning from $l=-24$ to $+24$.

 The quantum power of QPC is achieved by using entangled photon pairs.
 In a classical system, two independent light beams would give us 96 channels ($48 + 48$).
-But by leveraging quantum entanglement, we *hijack the potential state space* to $48 \times 48 = 2304$ joint channels.
+But by leveraging quantum entanglement, we *hijack the entire state space* to $48 \times 48 = 2304$ joint channels.

 To illustrate, let's reduce our channels to just 4: $l=-2, -1, +1, +2$.
 Directly afterthe moment of creation in our [BBO Crstal](https://www.newlightphotonics.com/SPDC-Components/BBO-SPDC-Compensators), the photons are strictly anti-correlated.
 This means if photon A has two twists to the left, photon B must have two twists to the right.
-With an even distribution, there is a $100\% / 4 = 25\%$ chance for each correlated state:
+With an even distribution, there is a 100 / 4 states = 25% chance for each correlated state:

 (where $l_A$ is the twist count for photon A and $l_B$ is the twist count for photon B)